rlk/site/courses/csc3102/project0.md

         std::cout << float(total) / count << std::endl;
     }

 If you use an IDE on your computer to create that file, test it there to make sure it works.

-Then, upload it to a directory named `prog0` in your *classes.csc* account.
+Upload the `prog0` to your *classes.csc* account by navigating the Bash prompt to the directory that contains `prog0` and executing this command:

+    scp -r prog0 cs3102xx@classes.csc.lsu.edu:prog0

+Here, `xx` is the unique part of your account name.

 Alternatively, you can write your code directly on *classes.csc* using one of the Unix text editors, `nano`, `vim`, `emacs`, etc. With this approach, you can make fixes and improvements to your submission without the need to re-upload it with each change.

 ### Test the Code

 The Prog0 example is representative of the form taken by all CSC 3102 programming projects: input is given by a file that is named in the argument list, and output is given on the standard output.
 To test your project, you'll need an input file.
-Create a file named `input.txt` with the following contents and place it in your `Prog0` directory on *classes.csc*.
+Create a file named `input.txt` with the following contents and place it in your `prog0` directory on *classes.csc*.

     10 11 12 13 14 15

 Log in to *classes.csc* using your SSH client.
-This will give you a Unix shell, which is [really, really worth learning](http://ryanstutorials.net/linuxtutorial/).
+This will give you a Bash shell on *classes*.
+[Here's another link to the Bash tutorial](http://ryanstutorials.net/linuxtutorial/).

+        ssh cs3102xx@classes.csc.lsu.edu

 - Your shell begins in your home directory.
 Change the directory to `prog0`.